Meet Our Team

 They wanted their dogs to obey but do so with heart.
 So dog owners and enthusiasts alike were stuck in limbo, until a better option arrived.
 Today it's called balanced training.

 Training doesn't have to be frustrating for either one of you.
 It is possible for both human and dog to enjoy your training while having fun and building a loving relationship.
+We combine a mix of all types of training methods (including positive reinforcement) to help you train your dog.

 However, as I said before, this is the real world....